 Records of aurora date back thousands of years (Siscoe 1980).
-Yet, again, interpreting them is fraught with danger.
+Yet, again, interpreting them is fraught with dangerbut, again, come with caveats.
 Does the absence of an aurora mean that one didn't occur, or just that it was not reported?
 Additionally, different records provide, at best, only threshold indicators of geomagnetic activity.
 Consistent observations at mid-latitudes, for example, will not contain modest geomagnetic events that reveal themselves only at the highest geomagnetic latitudes.
 Perhaps the strongest statement we can make is that if an aurora was observed, then it probably happened (there not being any other obvious phenomena that could mimic this effect), whereas, if none were reported, it may or may not mean that none occurred.
 Thus, the auroral record, at least older than a century, at best, provides a lower limit of geomagnetic activity.

 In spite of these limitations, several records exist and have been analyzed in detail.
-Here, for illustration, we rely on the dataset reconstructed by Réthly & Berkes (1963), however, our conclusions would not be affected had we used another set of measurements (e.g., Schröder (1992)).
+Here, for illustration, we rely on the dataset reconstructed by Réthly & Berkes (1963), however, our conclusions would not be affected had we used another set of measurements (e.g. Schröder 1992; Silverman 1992).
 We consider the raw counts and smoothed profile shown in Figure 1(b) to make the following points.
 First, geomagnetic activity did not cease during the Maunder Minimum period.
 Second, activity was higher both before and after the Maunder minimum.
 Third, there is a tentative suggestion of a solar cycle modulation in the number of aurora days.

 The presence of any aurora indicates that the Sun, through the solar wind, was connected to the Earth's upper atmosphere.
-To generate aurora requires a dawn-dusk electric field, which in turn, requires a roughly radially-directed solar wind carrying a B_z magnetic field.
-Additionally, at least some of the electrons and ions bombarding the atmospheric oxygen and nitrogen atoms presumably come directly from the solar wind.
+To generate aurora at middle and low latitudes requires a dawn-dusk electric field, which in turn, requires a roughly radially-directed solar wind carrying a B_z magnetic field.
+Additionally, the energy to accelerate ions and electrons towards Earth and generate aurora by bombarding oxygen and nitrogen atoms is supplied from the kinetic energy density of the solar wind flow [(Cowley 1991).
 We conclude then, that Parker's suggestion that there might not be any solar wind at all, is not consistent with these observations.

 Since these observations were made at mid-European latitudes, we can also infer that they were probably related to relatively substantial geomagnetic storms.
 This, in turn suggests that they originated not from corotating interaction regions (CIRs), which would tend to produce minor events, but from coronal mass ejections (CMEs).
 Further, we could anticipate that these CMEs were associated with the appearance of the relatively few sunspots that were present, signaling the presence of active regions.
-It is from active regions that the strongest (i.e., fastest and largest field strengths) are typically produced.
-Unfortunately, the limited number of auroral sightings during the Maunder minimum (one at most in any one year, except once when two were observed) does not allow us to make a meaningful correlation between sunspot number and number of aurora.
+It is from active regions that the strongest (i.e., fastest and largest field strengths) CMEs are typically produced.
+This is consistent with Owens et al. (2012), who argued the change in phase of 10Be variations during that time could be explained by the continued, albeit modest eruption of CMEs.
+Unfortunately, the limited number of auroral sightings during the Maunder minimum (one at most (at all latitudes) in any one year, except once when two were observed) does not allow us to make a meaningful correlation between sunspot number and number of aurora.
 In contrast, later in the record, there is a significantly clearer correlation between the temporal location of the peaks in the two time series (although no obvious association in their amplitude).